With an account, you can:

 Auto top-up makes sure you never run out of pay as you go credit by automatically topping up your Oyster card with money from your credit or debit card, whenever your pay as you go balance falls below £10.

-Your card is automatically topped up when you touch your Oyster card on a yellow card reader at the start of a journey on bus, Tube, tram, DLR, London Overground, TfL Rail, Emirates Air Line, River Bus or National Rail services in London.
+Your card is automatically topped up when you touch your Oyster card on a yellow card reader at the start of a journey on bus, Tube, tram, DLR, London Overground, TfL Rail, Emirates Air Line, River Bus or National Rail services where pay as you go is accepted.

 You must activate Auto top-up as part of a journey on Tube, tram, DLR, London Overground, TfL Rail, Emirates Air Line, River Bus or National Rail services.
 You can't activate Auto top-up on buses.